 Many books exist about ice cream that explore methodology and technique—the how of making top-notch ice cream.
 Rare is the tome that explains the science behind it, the careful engineering and balancing act required to produce a rich, creamy, and consistent product.
 One reason may be that the science behind ice cream is more complicated than it seems.

-In James Beard Award-nominated pastry chef Dana Cree’s debut book, Hello, My Name Is Ice Cream, her first recipe doesn’t even appear until page 50.
+In James Beard Award-nominated pastry chef Dana Cree’s debut book, Hello, My Name Is Ice Cream—a 2018 winner of the IACP Cookbook Awards—her first recipe doesn’t even appear until page 50.
 She spends much of the book’s first section exhaustively breaking down ice cream to its molecular level—a balancing act involving ice, fat, protein, and sugar, plus air.
 It’s a fascinating and scholarly read on one of the simplest pleasures of life, and how to use your newfound knowledge to produce the most delicious end product.

 Watch Dana Cree make her key lime pie frozen yogurt on A.V.
 Club Live.